Motherboard: Temperature and reliability

-Motherboards are generally air cooled with heat sinks often mounted on larger chips in modern motherboards.
-Insufficient or improper cooling can cause damage to the internal components of the computer, or cause it to crash.
+Motherboards are generally air cooled, with heat sinks often mounted on larger chips in modern motherboards.
+Insufficient or improper cooling can cause damage to the internal components of the computer, or even cause it to crash.
 Passive cooling, or a single fan mounted on the power supply, was sufficient for many desktop computer CPU's until the late 1990s; since then, most have required CPU fans mounted on heat sinks, due to rising clock speeds and power consumption.
 Most motherboards have connectors for additional computer fans and integrated temperature sensors to detect motherboard and CPU temperatures and controllable fan connectors which the BIOS or operating system can use to regulate fan speed.
-Alternatively computers can use a water cooling system instead of many fans.
+Alternatively, computers can use a water cooling system instead of many fans.

 Some small form factor computers and home theater PCs designed for quiet and energy-efficient operation boast fan-less designs.
 This typically requires the use of a low-power CPU, as well as a careful layout of the motherboard and other components to allow for heat sink placement.

 A 2003 study found that some spurious computer crashes and general reliability issues, ranging from screen image distortions to I/O read/write errors, can be attributed not to software or peripheral hardware but to aging capacitors on PC motherboards.
-Ultimately this was shown to be the result of a faulty electrolyte formulation, an issue termed capacitor plague.
+Ultimately, this was shown to be the result of a faulty electrolyte formulation, an issue termed capacitor plague.

 Modern motherboards use electrolytic capacitors to filter the DC power distributed around the board.
 These capacitors age at a temperature-dependent rate, as their water based electrolytes slowly evaporate.
 This can lead to loss of capacitance and subsequent motherboard malfunctions due to voltage instabilities.
 While most capacitors are rated for 2000 hours of operation at 105 C, their expected design life roughly doubles for every 10 C-change below this.
 At 65 C a lifetime of 3 to 4 years can be expected.
 However, many manufacturers deliver substandard capacitors, which significantly reduce life expectancy.
 Inadequate case cooling and elevated temperatures around the CPU socket exacerbate this problem.
 With top blowers, the motherboard components can be kept under 95 C, effectively doubling the motherboard lifetime.

 Mid-range and high-end motherboards, on the other hand, use solid capacitors exclusively.
 For every 10 °C less, their average lifespan is multiplied approximately by three, resulting in a 6-times higher lifetime expectancy at 65 C. These capacitors may be rated for 5000, 10000 or 12000 hours of operation at 105 C, extending the projected lifetime in comparison with standard solid capacitors.

-In Desktop PCs and notebook computers, the motherboard cooling and monitoring solutions are usually based on Super I/O or Embedded Controller.
+In desktop PCs and notebook computers, the motherboard cooling and monitoring solutions are usually based on a super I/O chip or an embedded controller.